List of Devious Maids characters: Odessa Burakov

 Odessa Burakov (Melinda Page Hamilton) is Alejandro Rubio's Russian house manager.

 Hamilton's casting was announced in November 2012.
 Set to appear in a recurring capacity for the first season, she and Matt Cedeño were expected to be upped to series regulars should the show be renewed for a second season.
 Though the series was renewed, plans changed and both Hamilton and Cedeño were written off after three episodes.

 Alejandro Rubio

 Alejandro Rubio (Matt Cedeño) is a Latin pop singer and Carmen's boss.
 He is homosexual.

 Cedeño's casting was announced in November 2012.
 Set to appear in a recurring capacity for the first season, he and Melinda Page Hamilton were expected to be upped to series regulars should the show be renewed for a second season.
 Though the series was renewed, plans changed and both Cedeño and Hamilton were written off after three episodes.

 Olivia Rice

 Olivia Rice (Valerie Mahaffey) is Michael's unhinged ex-wife.

 Ida Hayes

 Ida Hayes (Maria Howell) is Marisol's lawyer.

 Pablo Diaz

 Pablo Diaz (Alex Hernandez) is Zoila's husband.
+Briefly separated for a time because he felt they needed space.
+He saw a woman named Helen from his work for a time being.